-First and foremost – in the last year or so, veganism has become a marketing tactic and we mustn’t allow ourselves to be so heavily and easily persuaded.
-Not everything labeled vegan is healthy.
+In the last year or so, veganism has become a marketing tactic.
+We must be weary and not allow ourselves to be so and easily persuaded.
+Not everything with a vegan label is healthy.
 The sole purpose of becoming vegan should be to consume a whole food, plant based diet.
-If you want to follow the crowd, become vegan and eat processed foods and meat/dairy alternatives, you’re not going to see or feel a positive impact.
+If you want to follow the crowd, become vegan and eat processed foods and meat/dairy alternatives, you’re not going to see an improvement.
 Purchasing everything marked as vegan in a grocery store is not beneficial for the health of our mind or body.
 Sure, we all love having our non-dairy sour cream alongside soy chorizo tacos every once in a while, but it’s not sustainable.
 It can’t be eaten everyday.
 Imitation meat and dairy is a ‘treat’ and should be consumed in moderation.
 What should be consumed by vegans is whole foods – vegetables, fruits, seeds, nuts and grains.
 When we say ‘whole food’ we mean foods that come from the ground, grown in (hopefully) healthy soil – not processed.
 You won’t find a pop-tart or a hot pocket growing outside in the garden.
-What you’ll find is bok choy, tatsoi, kale, mustard greens, micro greens, squash, beans, tomatoes and whatever else you may fancy 🙂
+What you’ll find is bok choy, tatsoi, kale, mustard greens, micro greens, radishes, squash, beans, tomatoes and whatever else you may fancy!

-Secondly, consuming meat is not what’s bad… what’s bad is factory farmed meat.
+Consuming meat is not what’s bad… what’s bad is factory farmed meat.
 What’s bad is eating meat everyday.
-Consuming meat once or twice a month from a local farm with honest practices you trust is fine for the health of your mind and body.
+Consuming meat once or twice a month from a local farm who uphold themselves to honest practices is beneficial for the mind and body.
 This is why veganism (to me) is debatable.
-The average American eats meat roughly twice to three times a day.
+The average American eats (questionable) meat roughly twice to three times a day.
 It may sound preposterous but imagine this for yourself: a breakfast burrito in the morning containing eggs and sausage, chick-fil-a for lunch and when it comes time for dinner – chicken, a baked potato and asparagus.
 Not so far-fetched, eh?
 It’s more common than not.
 With that being said, our goal doesn’t need to be strictly vegan.
 Set realistic goals for yourself.
 If veganism sounds too rigorous for you, start slow and set a short-term goal.
 If you tell yourself to not consume meat for four days and complete the task, you will feel more confident moving forward.
 You don’t need to eliminate meat and dairy over night.
 It’s not that easy and typically does not happen that way.

 Then God said, “Let us make human beings in our image, to be like us.
 They will reign over the fish in the sea, the birds in the sky, the livestock, all the wild animals on the earth, and the small animals that scurry along the ground.”
 Genesis 1:26

 Something I came across – “When God gave humanity dominion over the animals, it was in order to care for, tend to, and use those animals to their fullest potential in a just manner.
 At the time that God gave mankind dominion over the animals, humans did not eat meat (Genesis 1:29).
-Eating meat did not begin until after the Flood (Genesis 9:1–3), and it was at that time that animals started to fear humans.
-However, although God changed the way we interact with animals, in that they are now “meat,” we still bear a responsibility to treat animals humanely.
-Human rule over animals does not mean we have the right to mistreat or misuse those animals.” author unknown
+Eating meat did not begin until after the Flood (Genesis 9:1–3), and it was at that time that animals started to fear humans.” – author unknown

 If you would like help making the transition into vegetarian or veganism I would love to be of assistance.